 Business Partnership Attorneys Serving Texas

-The saying, An Ounce of Prevention is Worth a Pound of Cure, is as true today as it was when it was first written by Benjamin Franklin in 1736 – and especially so for professionals who plan to partner up when forming or restructuring a business.
-At Hendershot, Cannon & Hisey, P.C., we take that adage to heart, and provide the comprehensive, insight-driven counsel needed to create partnership agreements for clients in a range of industries.
+The saying “an ounce of prevention is worth a pound of cure” is as true today as it was when it was first written by Benjamin Franklin in 1736 – and especially so for professionals who plan to partner up when forming or restructuring a business.
+At Hendershot Cowart P.C., we take that adage to heart, and provide the comprehensive, insight-driven counsel needed to create partnership agreements for clients in a range of industries.

 For decades, our firm has drafted, negotiated, and reviewed partnership and shareholder agreements containing an array of contractual provisions.
 We have also litigated over various disputes to enforce or defend against claims – many of which could have been prevented or mitigated had partners put proper protections in place.